Exports pull Spain out of recession in third quarter

 But with that expansion again likely to be dominated by the export sector, which enjoys tax breaks and registers much of its profits outside Spain, the government make have to rely on more austerity to close a 35 billion euro budget gap by 2016.

-Compared to labour-heavy sectors such as construction or services, exports produce few jobs at home and with more than one in four still unemployed, the recovery will ring hollow for many.
+Compared to labor-heavy sectors such as construction or services, exports produce few jobs at home and with more than one in four still unemployed, the recovery will ring hollow for many.

 (Reporting by Paul Day; Editing by John Stonestreet)